MicrosoftDocs/defender-docs/articles/defender-for-cloud/apply-security-baseline.md

 Microsoft Defender for Cloud provides security recommendations to improve organizational security posture and reduce risk.
 An important element in risk reduction is machine hardening.

-Defender for Cloud uses the [Microsoft Cloud Security Benchmark (MCSB)](/security/benchmark/azure/introduction) to assess the security state of resources.
-The MCSB covers Azure, AWS, and GCP environments.

-- When you enable Defender for Cloud on a subscription, free foundational security posture capabilities assess protected resource configurations against some MCSB security standards.
+Defender for Cloud assesses and enforces security configurations using built-in Azure policy initiatives.
+When you enable Defender for Cloud on a subscription, [free foundational security posture capabilities](concept-cloud-security-posture-management.md#cspm-features) assess connected resource configurations against some of the security standards in the  [Microsoft Cloud Security Benchmark (MCSB)](/security/benchmark/azure/introduction).

-- As part of its security standards, MCSB includes compute security baselines.
-[Windows](/azure/governance/policy/samples/guest-configuration-baseline-windows) and [Linux](/azure/governance/policy/samples/guest-configuration-baseline-linux) operating system (OS) compliance is assessed against these baselines.
+As part of its security standards, MCSB includes compute security baselines.
+[Windows](/azure/governance/policy/samples/guest-configuration-baseline-windows) and [Linux](/azure/governance/policy/samples/guest-configuration-baseline-linux) operating system compliance is assessed against these baselines.
-- Assessment of OS configurations against compute security baselines in Defender for Cloud requires Defender for Servers Plan 2.

 This article describes how to review recommendations made by the assessment.